 Normally, magazines are made by adults, and that doesn't excite me.
 It motivated me to start creating magazines with other young people.
 Having met many skilled writers with distinct perspectives not found in Japanese culture, I decided it was time to create a new type of media with their mind and thoughts.

-What can readers expect from the first issue of PARTNERS?
+What can readers expect from the first issue?

-It is easier to live and have fun with someone than alone, and they don't have to be a boyfriend, girlfriend, husband or wife...
+It is easier to live and have fun with someone than alone, and they don't have to be a boyfriend, girlfriend, husband, or wife...
 Take this magazine for instance.
-I spent about 6 months with Kei Sakawaki, the art director from shoots and interviews.
+I spent about six months with Kei Sakawaki, the art director from shoots and interviews.
 Just as Sakawaki was my partner, when you have someone you can respect and share both good and bad moments to work with, work becomes more interesting.
-Recently interpersonal relationships are becoming shallower with the Internet and social media, but I think I wanted to point out the importance of taking a break from "adding friends" but appreciating each relationship you already have.
+Recently interpersonal relationships are becoming shallower with the internet and social media, but I think I wanted to point out the importance of taking a break from "adding friends" and appreciating each relationship you already have.

 How did you get Juergen Teller involved and what is his feature about?